pavel-kirienko/cavl/README.md

 [![Main Workflow](https://github.com/pavel-kirienko/cavl/actions/workflows/main.yml/badge.svg)](https://github.com/pavel-kirienko/cavl/actions/workflows/main.yml)

-Generic single-header implementation of AVL tree in C99 suitable for deeply embedded systems.
+Generic single-header implementation of AVL tree in C99 and C++14 suitable for deeply embedded systems.
-**Simply copy `cavl.h` into your project tree and you are ready to roll.**
+**Simply copy `cavl.h` or `cavl.hpp` (depending on which language you need) into your project tree and you are ready to roll.**
 The usage instructions are provided in the comments.

-A complete test suite is provided in `test.cpp`; it includes an exhaustive randomized test.
+A complete test suite is provided in `<lang>/test.cpp`; it includes exhaustive randomized tests.

 For development-related instructions please refer to the CI configuration file.
 To release a new version, simply create a new tag.